 There is nothing like the sweet, fresh scent of lilacs.
-If spring had its own perfume it would smell of sweet fruits and flowers, but not overbearingly so - just like the lilac.
-It is a scent that flows through late spring nights like a perfume and smelling lilac cordial during the winter brings me straight back to late May.
+If spring had its perfume, it would smell of fresh fruits and flowers, but not overbearingly so - just like the lilac.
+It is a scent that flows through late spring nights like perfume and smelling lilac cordial during the winter brings me straight back to the end of may.

-Before you get to make the cordial you have to pick the flowers.
-You could buy them on the market but make sure they are not treated with pesticide.
-Most commercially grown flowers are.
-I prefer to pick mine in the big parks or forest nearby.
-They are fairly easy to spot due to their colour and you can't possibly confuse them with anything else.
-Their smell is very distinctive and the 4 petaled flowers grow in large panicles.
+Before you get to make the cordial, you have to pick the flowers.
+You could buy them on the market but make sure they are not treated with pesticide because most commercially grown flowers are.
+I prefer to pick mine in the grasslands or forest nearby.
+They are relatively easy to spot due to their colour, and you can't possibly confuse them with anything else.
+Their smell is very distinctive, and the four-petaled flowers grow in large panicles.
 Once you spotted them, carefully cut off the flower clusters and don't rip them off the tree.
 Collect them in a basket to give small wildlife the chance to flee or fly away.
-Don't pick too many, only about 4 handfuls of flowers are needed for this recipe.
-Please also remember to leave about two thirds of any flowers on the bush you are picking from as these are very important to the local wildlife.
+Don't pick too many, only about four handfuls of flowers are needed for this recipe.
+Please also remember to leave about two-thirds of any flowers on the bush you are picking from as these are very important to the local wildlife.

-Once you cleaned your petals you are left with the task of bringing sugar and water to a boil, adding citric acid and pouring it over the flowers.
-You then seal the mixture in an air tight container.
-The flowers will look beautiful for a few minutes but will very quickly start losing their colour, but this is actually just what you want them to do.
+Once you cleaned your petals, you are left with the task of bringing sugar and water to a boil, adding citric acid and pouring it over the flowers.
+You then seal the mixture in an airtight container.
+The flowers will look beautiful for a few minutes but will very quickly start losing their colour, but this is just what you want them to do.
 From here on the waiting game begins.
 I let my cordial develop for about a week.
-If you are in a hurry you can open it after 5 days but waiting the full week would be best.
+If you are in a hurry, you can open it after five days but wait the full week would be best.
 I like to give my mixtures a gentle shake every day or so to combine the flowers with the liquid.
 You will see that the colour of your lilac cordial starts going more and more ethereal - it is one of the most beautiful things I have in my kitchen.

-- 40g (3 cups) of clean lilac flowers, about 8 flowerheads
+- 40 g clean lilac flowers about 8 flowerheads

-- 1kg (5 cups) golden sugar or sugar of your preference
+- 1 kg coconut sugar or sugar of your preference

 - Once the sugar as fully dissolved take the pot off the hot plate, add the citric acid and let it cool down just a little bit while you assemble your other ingredients.
 It is important because the liquid is so hot at this stage that it could crack your jars.

-- Add the cleaned petals and and juice of one lemon to a big jar or alternatively split it among smaller jars.
+- Add the cleaned petals and juice of one lemon to a big jar or split it among smaller jars.

 - Pour the hot sugary water over your flowers and seal the jars immediately.
 Store in a dark and cool place for 5-7 days, gently shake the mixture every day.